sensu/sensu-docs/content/sensu-enterprise/2.8/guides/snmp-sensu-guide.md

 # Sensu Client Configuration
 As Sensu 1.X cannot be installed on most networking gear, SNMP traps in Sensu function as [proxy clients][2].
 In this example, the general flow will be as follows:

-SNMP trap generated→ SNMP trap received by Sensu client → Sensu client sends result to transport/Sensu server → alert is created
+SNMP trap generated→ SNMP trap received by Sensu client → Sensu client sends result to transport/Sensu server → event is created

 We’ll start by first installing the extension and enabling it on a given client that we expect to function as an SNMP trap reciever: